 Grocery Cash Back

 There are a few cashback apps, but we only have so much room on our phones.
 The top two in my experience are Caddle and Checkout51.
 I love using Caddle because there are cash back options for groceries, quick service restaurants and you can earn money by answering some quick and easy survey questions!
-Checkout51 has lots of cash back options, and they almost always have an offer for diapers!
+Checkout51 has lots of cash back options, and often they have an offer for diapers!

 The Toronto Public library gives out free passes to many major Toronto attractions such as the ROM, the Zoo, Science Centre, AGO.
 The passes are released on a certain day each week.
 The day is dependent on your library branch and the type of passes depend on your library branch.
 The passes don’t come without some work; you’ll have to line up for them and quite early if you want some of the really lucrative ones like the Zoo or Science Centre.
 You’ll need a library card as well.

 I don’t know about you but we use to waste so much money due to wasted food, so we have mitigated that by meal planning.
 I created this simple tool to plan our meals so that we know exactly what to buy for groceries.
 A bonus time-saving hack is I order my groceries online at Loblaws and then I simply pick them up!
 Walmart also offers this service The cost is between $3-$5 depending on the time of day you choose to pick up.
-What is not a money-saving hack is having your groceries delivered to you as currently provided by Instacart through Loblaws – the groceries are more expensive, they have some big fees (understandably) for the service i.e. it is a percentage of your grocery bill, so the more you buy the more it costs.
+What is not a money-saving hack is having your groceries delivered to you as currently provided by Instacart – the groceries are more expensive, they have some big fees (understandably) for the service i.e. it is a percentage of your grocery bill, so the more you buy the more it costs.
 However, it is very convenient for those nights you simply can’t leave the house and need your groceries, just don’t make a habit of it.

 My secret tool is the flipp app which houses all the weekly grocery flyers.
 I can see what’s on sale at my local grocery store for my meal planning or I can do a quick search on a staple like diapers and see where it can be purchased for less.
 Note: many stores price matching meaning you can show the price on the app and get the same price.